Karnataka bypoll 2019: BJP fields 13 disqualified MLAs, yet to decide on two seats

 BJP announces names of 13 rebel MLAs(disqualified) as its candidates for the first list of assembly bypolls in Karnataka.
 The Congress-JDS rebel MLAs had joined BJP earlier today in Bengaluru. pic.twitter.com/wGpMiTaxB7— ANI (@ANI) November 14, 2019

-The ruling BJP need to win at least six out of those 15 seats to stay in power.
+The ruling BJP needs to win at least six out of those 15 seats to stay in power.

-Fifteen out of the 17 constituencies represented by these MLAs will be going for bypolls, while by-elections to Maski and R. R. Nagar constituencies have been withheld as separate cases, which are pending before the High Court.
+Fifteen out of the 17 constituencies represented by these MLAs will be going for bypolls, while by-elections to Maski and RR Nagar constituencies have been withheld as separate cases, which are pending before the High Court.

 Of the 15 constituencies, 12 were represented by Congress and three by JD(S).